©1978

 the Church represents evil motives as good to the unsuspecting

-and gullible.
 The organized Church is supposed

 to be the friend of religion.
 With a friend like false organized